Updated 8 February 2021

 |Volunteer group||Type of data collected||What the data is used for|

-To tell you about operational updates and to keep you informed about your role and responsibilities by email, phone or SMS messages
+To tell you about operational and impact updates and to keep you informed about your role and responsibilities by email, letter, phone or SMS messages

 To contact you in line with your marketing preferences, including subscribing to newsletters, to new volunteering projects and opportunities (e.g. the Tesco Food Collection Project)